bootchk/GimpFu-v3/readme.md

 ```
 If you also have or installed some GimpFu v3 plugins,
 expect to see them in the Gimp menus.
 (A typical Gimp 2.99 build will have no GimpFu plugins.)

-GimpFu itself does not appear in the Gimp menus.
+GimpFu itself is not a plugin and does not appear in the Gimp menus.

 ## Notes on Installation